Physiome/journal-website/content/pages/instructions-to-authors.md

 *Figures:*
 <ul>
 <li> Ensure the graphs presented in the manuscript are the same as the ones produced by your submitted code. </li>
 <li>Use high quality images.
-Recommended image formats are .pdf for plots, graphs, and diagrams, and .jpg for photographic images. <a href="https://www.overleaf.com/learn/latex/Inserting_Images" target="_blank" rel="noopener noreferrer">Advice on image handling in Overleaf can be found here.</a> Maximum image size is 1MB.
+Recommended image formats are `a.pdf` `sample.bib` for plots, graphs, and diagrams, and .jpg for photographic images. <a href="https://www.overleaf.com/learn/latex/Inserting_Images" target="_blank" rel="noopener noreferrer">Advice on image handling in Overleaf can be found here.</a> Maximum image size is 1MB.
 <a href="https://www.overleaf.com/help/336-my-image-files-are-very-large" target="_blank" rel="noopener noreferrer">See here for treatment of large images.</a> </li>
 <li>Use a sans serif font for text in the figures, of at least 10pt font size in the final image in the manuscript. </li>
 <!-- <li>Label subplots in the upper left corner using capital letters.
 Label all axes and include units. </li> -->